Turlt31/GUI-Password-Manager-Python/README.md

 pyinstaller --onefile -w main.py
 ```
 After that 2 new folders will apear in the same directory
-You can safely delete "build" and in "dist" will be the .exe file
+You can safely delete "build"
+And in "dist" will be the .exe file
 Move the .exe file in to the same directory where the .py file is